opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - disassembled the rover to use it's lidar -> the one I had did not work (verified using `rostopic`)
 - tested with the new lidar -> finally managed to plot some data in `rviz`

+### 2019.11.11 - w19

+- worked on understanding how the mp3 module works
+- thought about hardwre of vacrob: how to solve dist sensors crosstalk problem?
+- also: how to implement a pid to keep the vacrob in the middle of a corridor?